 On Sunday, October 8, 2017, the annual Rio de Janeiro International Film Festival hosted a screening of Canadian filmmaker Jason O’Hara‘s recently released documentary State of Exception at the Rio Museum of Modern Art’s Cinema.
 The film chronicles the concurrent struggles of the Aldeia Maracanã Indigenous movement and the favelas of Vila Autódromo, Vila Taboinha, Metrô-Mangueira (also known as Favela do Metrô), and Pavão-Pavãozinho against forced eviction during the lead-up to the 2014 World Cup and 2016 Olympic Games.
 Present were several of the Indigenous leaders and favela residents featured in the film, who experienced firsthand this period of suspended civil liberties as Rio’s city government prepared to host visitors from around the world for the two mega-events.
-They were featured in a panel discussion after the film, in which favela organizers elaborated on their communities’ struggles and Aldeia Maracanã leaders both praised and criticized the documentary’s portrayal of their movement.
+In a panel discussion after the film they elaborated on their communities’ ongoing struggles and expressed appreciation for the film’s coverage, joined on stage by additional community members who both praised and criticized the documentary’s portrayal of their movements.

-O’Hara framed the documentary as a film belonging to all those present, as he addressed the audience before the screening.
-It is his third documentary focusing on civil rights, protest, and resistance and the result of six years of filming in communities across Rio.
-The documentary opens with footage of Indigenous leader and linguistics professor José Urutau Guajajara riding the metro as audio of his voice describes the discrimination faced by indigenous peoples, who he says are imagined by the broader Brazilian population as primitive.
+As he addressed the audience before the screening, O’Hara described the documentary as a film belonging to all those present, referring to the seven-year process of working with the featured communities throughout the film’s production and editing phases.
+The movie is his third documentary focusing on civil rights, protest, and resistance.
+It opens with footage of Indigenous leader and linguistics professor José Urutau Guajajara riding the metro as audio of his voice describes the discrimination faced by indigenous peoples, who he says are imagined by the broader Brazilian population as primitive.
 A large portion of the film is spent following Guajajara and other Indigenous leaders originating from communities across Brazil in their occupation of the abandoned building formerly home to the Indigenous Museum, located in the shadow of the world-famous Maracanã soccer stadium.
 Since 2006, the movement, now called Aldeia Maracanã, has reclaimed this “micro-territory” from the city to create a space of Indigenous resistance in Rio.

-Meanwhile at the Aldeia, O’Hara shows Guajajara and the remaining families rebuilding structures destroyed by the police and resettling in the building.
+The film shows how in late 2013 Guajajara and a number of families reoccupied the Aldeia Maracanã site, rebuilding structures destroyed by the police and resettling in the building.
 While speaking at the discussion after the screening, Guajajara explained, “It’s one thing to think of land, another to think of territory.
 Land can be sold, exchanged.
 Not territory.
 Because the [Aldeia Maracanã] space is historic.”
 In a testament to his beliefs, Guajajara climbed a tree during a December 2013 eviction before the World Cup, staying there in protest for over 24 hours while police tried to remove him.
 The documentary shows this act of resistance and his following arrest.

-After the film, a founding member of the Aldeia, Araçari Pataxó, had criticism for O’Hara’s portrayal of the 2013 and 2014 events.
-He said, “[I disagree] with this movie because it shows a separation, pitting Indian against Indian.
-This is a strategy the media has already used… It was very striking to show the history of Aldeia Maracanã.
-It’s just that it is not that history [shown in the documentary].
-It looks like two groups fighting… The Indigenous movement knows how to struggle and respect how each of its members chooses to struggle.”
-He also asked why the film did not include the history of the earlier years of the Aldeia and defended his and Tukano’s decision to accept the government’s housing offer.
+After the screening, a founding member of the Aldeia who does not appear in the film, Araçari Pataxó, asked why the film did not include the history of the earlier years of the Aldeia and defended his and Tukano’s decision to accept the government’s housing offer.
 “If I hadn’t accepted the Zé Keti [housing complex], I would be on the street… It wasn’t selling out or about quality of life, it was about not being on the street.
 The film doesn’t show this.
 The film shows Tukano as selling out… I hope that it is revised,” he said.

-Given his opportunity to speak, Tukano told the story of his arrival in Rio and the process of meeting and uniting many disparate Indigenous groups.
+In response, O’Hara expressed his belief that every social movement needs different strategies to succeed, emphasizing his support for Tukano’s decision and the steps he took to convey the complexity of the situation in the film, including engaging the Aldeia leader in the film’s editorial process.
+Tukano himself, who spoke next, focused on the story of his arrival in Rio and the process of meeting and uniting many disparate Indigenous groups.
 “Building is hard,” he said.
 “Destroying is easy.”
 Tukano stood firm on his decision to leave the Aldeia, saying “I was accused of various things, but these didn’t shake me.
 I’m prepared… I am here to dialogue now… The Indian now is unable to fight only with bow and arrow, they need to learn to use the pen.”
-Since the discussion was immediately followed by another film screening, time was short and it was cut off before any further contributions or questions from the audience.

 State of Exception has a broad scope, also addressing the stories of other communities that faced eviction.
 In a particularly striking sequence, O’Hara intersperses game footage from Brazil’s 2013 Confederations Cup victory over Spain with shots of police repressing the popular “Brazilian Spring” protests against increases in bus fares, police brutality, and World Cup spending in the context of severe national inequality.
 The film has a particular eye for the violent practices of Shock Troops and police on unarmed residents.
 They are shown using stun grenades and tear gas on a large group children during a Metrô-Mangueira eviction, a sound canon on Aldeia Maracanã members, and clubs on Vila Autódromo residents, including activist Maria da Penha.